Note

 Retrieve and download articles based on the specified search criteria.

-Organize and summarize the downloaded articles.
+Rank, organize, and summarize the downloaded articles.

 Check the code availability of the summarized articles (optional).